 Losing a friend can be heartbreaking but not all friendship changes are negative.
 We spoke to some students and recent graduates from Deakin University about which friendships shifted and which ones stayed strong.

 While some students attend university with their high school friends by their side, many end up flying solo.
 Claire Cheeseman, a current Bachelor of Commerce and Bachelor of Science student at Deakin University, says that most of her friends went elsewhere.
 ‘There were a few people in my cohort that I knew, but I wasn’t really friends with them so it felt like I had to start from scratch,’ she says.

 It didn’t take Claire long to realise that making friends at uni wasn’t going to be an issue.
 ‘There were so many activities in orientation week and I found that everyone was in the mindset of “I’ve got to make friends”,’ she says.
 ‘I was just really open and really friendly and just tried to chat with everyone.
 I found that everyone was really chatty back.’

-Zoe Tilley, had a similar experience when she started a Bachelor of Arts at Deakin University.
+Zoe Tilley, a Deakin Graduate, had a similar experience when she started her Bachelor of Arts.
 ‘I made a lot of friends just by chatting in seminars and then going out or going to uni events,’ she says.
 ‘Remember, everyone is in the same boat.
 It’s likely that the person you strike up a conversation with was hoping to do the exact same thing.’

 So, while you’re busy making new friends and settling into uni life, what happens to your high school friendships?
 ‘There’s certainly a big change in your high school friendships once you start uni,’ Claire says.
 ‘I found that some people definitely dropped away or I dropped away from them after realising that we didn’t have much in common.
 But there are key people that I still catch up with every week.’